 A complete recovery is possible.
-However, if patients return to drinking, they are at risk for liver, heart and nervous systems disease/damage as they age.
+However, if patients return to drinking, they are at risk for sustaining serious bodily injury including liver, heart and nervous system disease or damage.

-- Initial observation of the patient to determine severity of withdrawal symptoms
+- Initial observations of the patient to determine the severity of withdrawal symptoms

-- Anti-anxiety drugs like benzodiazepines to reduce anxiety withdrawal symptoms
+- Anti-anxiety drugs, like benzodiazepines to reduce anxiety triggered by withdrawal symptoms

-- Beta-blockers which can slow the heart rate, reduce tremors and sometimes also helping with the craving for alcohol.
+- Beta-blockers, which can slow the heart rate, reduce tremors and sometimes also help with the craving for alcohol

 Alcohol withdrawal is mentally, physically and emotionally exhausting.
 This is why skilled rehabilitation centers, where competent and compassionate professionals can supervise the detoxification process and manage withdrawal symptoms, is so vital for patient health and safety.
-These are the first, difficult steps towards sobriety — and as such is incredibly important.
+These are the first, difficult steps towards sobriety.